 The campaign delivered amazing results and was labelled by the Guardian as a ‘social media sensation’!

-BBC, who published a short video online of the wrap being prepared in the York store.
+The BBC published a short video online of the wrap being prepared in the York store.

 This video, which has incredibly had over 19,000,000 million views on Facebook, started an online social buzz, resulting in other big brands publishing the content.
 We worked alongside LAD Bible and Unilad to create videos, delivering 10 million views and 4.7 million views respectively!
 We re-purposed all of this amazing content onto the York Roast Co.
 Facebook page.

-The Guardian online even published an article entitled “Yorkshire pudding wrap draws crowds, becomes a social media sensation” and claimed that the BBC video had 11m more views than a clip of Donald Trump s threat to meet North Korea with fire and fury”.
+The Guardian online even published an article entitled “Yorkshire pudding wrap draws crowds, becomes a social media sensation” and claimed that the BBC video had 11m more views than a clip of Donald Trump’s threat to meet North Korea with fire and fury”.

 Sales began to rise as a result of the social media success and people were travelling from all over the country to buy a ‘YorkyPud’ Wrap.
 They had queues of up to 60 people long and started recruiting more staff to deal with the demands.